wkumari/draft-wkumari-dnsop-extended-error/README.md

    The Extended DNS Error (EDE) is an EDNS option.
 It can be included in any response (SERVFAIL, NXDOMAIN, REFUSED, etc) to a query that includes OPT Pseudo-RR [RFC6891].
+A sender MUST NOT include more than one Extended DNS Error option per message; additional Extended DNS Error options after the first one MUST be ignored by the receiver.

    This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error and information codes to be defined in the future.

    The fields of the Extended DNS Error option are defined further in the following sub-sections.